Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - tetrasticks.md

 # Hey Google, Translate My Puzzle

 Tetrasticks are made of connected edges of a grid.
 Polyominoes are made of connected cells of a grid.
-To represent tetrasticks as polyominoes, we need a finer resolution that captures every original edge as a cell unit.
+To represent tetrasticks as polyominoes, we need a finer grid resolution that captures every original edge as a cell unit.
 Consider the following 5x5 tetrasticks gameboard.

 <BR><BR>
 ![Tetrasticks Grid](Tetrasticks1-Grid.png)
 <BR>

 Each edge of the grid is important.
-In the next diagram, I have placed a orange dot on every edge, essentially overlapping the 6x5 grid of horizontal edges and the 5x6 grid of vertical edges.
+In the next diagram, I have placed a orange dot on every edge, overlapping the 6x5 grid of horizontal edges and the 5x6 grid of vertical edges.

 <BR><BR>
 ![Tetrasticks Grid Edges](Tetrasticks2-GridEdges.png)
 <BR>

 Edge intersections are sometimes important because no two tetrasticks can cross each other.
-In the following diagram, I have added blue dots on all edge intersections, many of which could be an integral part of a proper solution.
+In the following diagram, I have added blue dots on _all_ edge intersections, many of which could be an integral part of a proper solution.

 <BR><BR>
 ![Tetrasticks Edges and Intersections](Tetrasticks3-GridEdgesIntersections.png)
 <BR>

-The cells themselves are never important to a tetrasticks solution, but adding a dot on each cell perfectly fills in the 2-dimensional matrix.
+The cells themselves are not important to a tetrasticks solution, but adding a dot on each cell perfectly fills in the 2-dimensional matrix.
 In the next diagram, I have covered each cell with a grey dot.

 <BR><BR>
 ![Tetrasticks Edges, Cells and Intersections ](Tetrasticks4-11x11.png)
 <BR>

 This 11x11 matrix provides the __resolution__ necessary to capture all the interesting features of a tetrasticks puzzle.
-The edges of the cells are no longer important.
+Cell edges are no longer important.
 The edges and every edge intersection of the original puzzle are now represented by cells.

-In the following diagram, I have replaced each dot with a cell in a 2-dimmensional grid.
+In the next diagram, I have replaced each dot with a cell in a 2-dimmensional grid.
 Each white cell is an edge from the original puzzle.
 Each grey cell is either an edge intersection from the original puzzle or one of the cells in the original puzzle.
 For clarity, I have added a white `X` to the 25 cells that made up the original 5x5 tetrasticks puzzle.

 <BR><BR>
 ![Tetrasticks Full Translation ](Tetrasticks5-FullTranslation.png)
 <BR>

 Each cell with an `X` has 4 empty neighbors, the cell’s original 4 edges that need to be covered by a tetrastick.
-With this new resolution, the puzzle becomes finding a way to exactly cover the white cells, but what do the translated tetrasticks look like now?
+With this new resolution, the puzzle transforms into finding a way to exactly cover the white cells, but what do the translated tetrasticks look like now?

-In the following diagram, I have put an `F` in the upper left corner, a `T`in the upper right corner, a `U` in the bottom left corner and a `P` in the bottom right corner.
+In this last diagram, I have put an `F` in the upper left corner, a `T`in the upper right corner, a `U` in the bottom left corner and a `P` in the bottom right corner.
 Each tetrastick is now a group of cells in the translated grid.

 <BR><BR>
 ![Tetrasticks Translation with Placed Pieces](Tetrasticks6-PlacedPieces.png)